 “I guess I can start my own business,” Ellis said.
 “Maybe I can give Michael Dell some competition.”

 Applications for the 2003 program will be available online beginning in January, Dell said.
-For more information, see Dell’s web site.
+For more information, see the company’s web site.